 There are many legal considerations of egg donation that should be thoroughly explored and agreed upon to protect both you and your child in the future.
 By understanding your rights and those of the egg donor, and establishing the appropriate boundaries, you can avoid many complications and find comfort in the peace of mind provided by proper documentation.
 At Los Angeles Reproductive Center, we have the tools to help you navigate the complex egg donation process.
-We have conveniently located offices in Encino, Bakersfield, Thousand Oaks and Los Angeles, CA, where you can consult Dr. Nurit Winkler and Dr. Marc Kalan regarding egg donation and IVF treatments.
+We have conveniently located offices serving Encino, Bakersfield, and Los Angeles, CA, where you can consult Dr. Nurit Winkler and Dr. Marc Kalan regarding egg donation and IVF treatments.

 Understanding Your Rights